Trial Preparation Checklist for Litigation Teams

 Prepare briefs on any legal issues you’ve identified.

-Trial Preparation Tips
+Trial Preparation Best Practices

 No matter how carefully an attorney has prepared in the preceding weeks, the days leading up to the trial are likely to be stressful for everyone involved.
 There are always last-minute tasks to finish and unforeseen problems to address.
 This pressure, on top of the natural stress of trial preparation over the last three months, can be unhealthy for an attorney and the rest of the team.